Myths and legends

 Britannica School is part of EPIC, a collection of reliable databases covering lots of different topics.
 It’s put together especially for New Zealand school students and helps to answer questions like this.

-• Chose the Middle level and type search word 'legend' into the search box.
+• Enter the keyword 'legend' into the search box.

-• Then select legend to read an article that explains more about legends.
+• Then select legend (literature) to read an article that explains more about legends.

-• Find the Related tab from the top of the page.
+• Find the Related link in the navigation box.
 Here you will find famous legends such Robin Hood, Helen of Troy, and more.

 National Geographic Kids